simpleprofi/public/help/accessNew/access.md

-# Data access
+# Data access v.2

 The process of data analysis and data processing starts with getting the data.
 Datagrok provides an access to pretty much everything that is machine readable.
 Use it to access your local [files](), [databases](), and [web services]().
-ToDo: Add more text here
+ToDo: Add few more sentences here

+*note: If anything is missing, it could be implemented as a platform extension.*

 ## Data sources